discue/discue-io-docs/docs/api-reference/api-keys/update-an-api-key-by-id.md

 **Updates** an api key by id. **Requires** the target `api_key_id` as a path parameter.

+An API Key can be `disabled` by passing `status: disabled`.
+By passing `status: enabled`, you can ``enable`` the key again.

+Always pass the the whole array of `scopes` you want this key to have.
+At this moment there is no way to make incremental updates.
+Whenever the `scopes` array is passed to the endpoint, the previous `scopes` array will be overriden.

 A valid `api_key_id` is one that was returned by the [api key creation endpoint](/api-reference/api-keys/create-an-api-key.html).
 If no api key can be found with the given `api_key_id`, the endpoint returns status `404`.

 Returns `404` if no api key was found with the given `api_key_id`.

-Only mutable properties like `name` can be updated.
+Only mutable properties like `name`, `status`, and `scopes` can be updated.

 ::: tip Authentication
 **The target organization for this request will be determined by the supplied access token.**